openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Middle Phase Transformations](#middle-phase-transformations) and [Back Phase Transformations](#back-phase-transformations).
 All classes have the following common class attributes and methods:
 1. Attribute `enabled` specifies whether the transformation is enabled or not.
 The value can be changed during runtime to enable or disable execution of the transformation during a model conversion.
+Default value is `True`.
 2. Attribute `id` specifies a unique transformation string identifier.
 This transformation identified can be used to enable (disable) the transformation by setting environment variable `MO_ENABLED_TRANSFORMS` (`MO_DISABLED_TRANSFORMS`) with a comma separated list of `id`s.
 The environment variables override the value of the `enabled` attribute of the transformation.
+Optional attribute.
+3. Attribute `run_not_recursively` specifies whether the transformation should be executed in the sub-graphs, for example, body of the [TensorIterator](../../../ops/infrastructure/TensorIterator_1.md) and [Loop](../../../ops/infrastructure/Loop_5.md).
+Default value is `True`.
+4. Attribute `force_clean_up` specifies whether the graph clean up should be executed after the transformation.
+The graph cleanup removes nodes of the graph not reachable from the model inputs.
+Default value is `False`.
+5. Attribute `force_shape_inference` specifies whether the nodes marked with attribute `need_shape_inference` equal to `True` should be re-inferred after the transformation.
+Model Optimizer sets this attribute automatically for nodes which input(s) were changed during the transformation or developer can set this attribute manually in the transformation.
+Default value is `False`.
-3. Method `run_before()` returns a list of transformation classes which this transformation should be executed before.
+6. Method `run_before()` returns a list of transformation classes which this transformation should be executed before.
-4. Method `run_after()` returns a list of transformation classes which this transformation should be executed after.
+7. Method `run_after()` returns a list of transformation classes which this transformation should be executed after.

 > **NOTE**: Some of the transformation types have specific class attributes and methods which are explained in the
 > dedicated sections of this document.